NORMAL HEART RHYTHM

 It is often referred to as an ‘ablation’ procedure for short.
 It involves passing a small wire (called a catheter) through a vein at the top of each leg.
 Once the accessory pathway has been found, the catheter has heat passed through it to the tip, where it should then be possible to make a small burn (or freeze) within the heart, directly against the accessory pathway which destroys it, permanently stopping it from conducting electricity.

 There are a variety of heart rhythm disorders that are treated by using the ablation process.
 For example, the treatment of any extra or abnormal pathways which are identified throughout the EPS process.
 The radio frequency ablation procedure is successful in over 95% for most patients.

 WHAT HAPPENS IN THE CATHETER LAB AND HOW LONG DOES IT TAKE?

-Once the procedure has finished, the catheters will be removed and your child will be taken to the recovery suite.
-When your child wakes, one parent/carer and a nurse from the ward will collect them and transfer them back to the ward.
+Once the procedure has finished, the catheters will be removed and you will be taken to the recovery suite.

 The length of time the procedure takes will be different for each patient.
 It can take anywhere between 45 minutes to several hours.

 HOW SOON ARE RESULTS LIKELY TO BE AVAILABLE?

 I will see you after the procedure and discuss the initial results with you.
 On some occasions it may be necessary for you to have an echocardiogram (a scan of the heart) the day after the procedure.
 I will review you post procedure, and decide when you can be discharged, usually this is the day after the procedure.
 The recovery time is very quick and usually patients are back to all normal activity in 1-2 days.
 We will need to follow you up for a period of time in the cardiac outpatients.